Configuring streaming replication v4

 .pgpass file to enable md5 authentication for the replication user.
 This might not be the safest authentication method for your environment.
 For more information about the supported authentication options, see the PostgreSQL core documentation.

-From Version 3.10 onwards, Failover Manager uses
+Failover Manager uses

 pg_ctl utility for standby promotion.
 You don't need to set the